alexamies/chinesenotes-go/README.md

 Q: Why would I use a dictionary and translation memory to translate Chinese text instead of machine translation?

+A: This project is based around the idea of using linguistic assets, including a dictionary, named entity database, and translation memory, to aid in translation.
-A: To translate literature, especially classical literature and Buddhist texts, and to prepare for publishing you will need to thoroughly understand what you are the source Chinese text.
+To translate literature, especially classical literature and Buddhist texts, and to prepare for publishing you will need to thoroughly understand what you are the source Chinese text.